NCAR/csg-spack-downstreams/README.md

 ./spack-downstream

 By default the application will install a compatible version of spack with the upstream installation in the users work directory.
-Users can specify the installation directory with the `--prefix=<install-path>` flag.
+Users can specify the installation directory with the `--downstream-root=PATH` flag.

 Once the installation has completed, spack-upstreams will attempt to modify the user's `.bashrc` to automatically load spack into the user's environment in login.